- 1A building equipped with machinery for grinding grain into flour.More example sentences

 - Heritage also uses freshly milled flour, purchased from a local miller, and both bakeries use a slow-rise yeast to make their bread.

 - Now quickly add the chives, ricotta, torta Gorgonzola and pecorino plus a seasoning of freshly milled pepper and stir until the cheese begins to melt.

-- 1.1Cut or shape (metal) with a rotating tool: (as adjective milling) lathes and milling machinesMore example sentences
+- 2Cut or shape (metal) with a rotating tool: in the machine shop we mill and grind the castings (as noun milling) a milling machineMore example sentences

 - Drills, lathes, and milling machines produce metal trimmings that machine shops discard as trash or melt down for reuse.